Silv3rh4t/baish/README.md

-# Clai — Your AI-Powered Terminal Assistant
+# CLaI — Your AI-Powered Terminal Assistant

-Clai (short for **Command Line AI**) is a terminal tool that turns plain English into shell commands using OpenRouter-powered LLMs like GPT-4, Mistral, Claude, and others.
+CLaI is a terminal tool that turns plain English into shell commands using OpenRouter-powered LLMs like GPT-4, Mistral, Claude, and others.

 No more Googling for syntax or stackoverflow diving.
-Just ask, and Clai will suggest the right command — with options to preview, explain, and save as aliases.
+Just ask, and CLaI will suggest the right command — with options to preview, explain, and save as aliases.

 ---